i05nagai/memorandum/language/english_speaking.md

     * A leech is also a person who gets money or support from someone, giving little or nothing in return.
     * Do you know how many HBOs that leech had my mother get him?
     * to get money, food, etc. from other people, especially without working for it or doing anything to deserve i
+* leprechaun
+    * (in old Irish stories) a magical creature in the shape of a little old man who likes to cause trouble

 ## Medicine
 * xanax